1. Home

 9/10

-There was a time when the BMW 2 Series was seen as little more than a 1 Series hatchback with a slightly slinkier shape: not that this was a bad thing, because both cars were sensationally good to drive.
-The latest 2 Series, though, is a lot more removed from the contemporary 1 Series: while the latest hatchback has moved from a rear-wheel-drive layout to a front-driven arrangement, the 2 Series retains its rear-drive status.
+There was a time when the BMW 2 Series was seen as little more than a 1 Series hatchback with a slightly slinkier shape.
+Not that this was a bad thing, because both cars were sensationally good to drive.
+The latest 2 Series, though, is a lot further removed from the contemporary 1 Series: while the latest hatchback has moved to a front-wheel drive arrangement, the 2 Series retains its rear-drive status.

-In truth, that's just one of many things that makes the latest 2 Series brilliant to drive.
-There's also the strong grip, tight body control, effortless balance and super-sharp steering that generous on feedback.
-The latest Two feels really sporty in its attitude, more so than ever before.
+In truth, that's just one of many things that make the latest 2 Series brilliant to drive.
+There's also the strong grip, tight body control, effortless balance and super-sharp steering that's generous on feedback.
+The latest 2 feels really sporty in its attitude - more so than ever before.

 Year launched: 2016